 The only person who needs to know who I am is me

 We enter the conversation.
 "They call me Millie.
 And I have many names...."
 You do not know me and I do not know you.
+Or maybe we know each other far too well.
 We are full of potential.
 I let go of needing to be anything for you, so that I can be fully present with you.
 I have nothing to prove.

 I center the body.
 I ignite a presence that is mine.
 It cannot be taught, like someone’s idea of “first position,” but it can be shared through our own rituals of meaning-making.
 Show me the step and I live inside of it.
 Imagination, play and pleasure, within and through the dance of the body; I can become anything.